 For centuries, a 250-metre chain served as a defensive system against the pillaging ships raised between San Salvador and del Morro.
 However, it wasn’t the pirates that eventually damaged the fort.
-It sustained serious damage during the British invasion mid-1700.
+It sustained serious damage during the British invasion of mid-1700.

 Fortaleza de San Carlos de la Cabana (Fort San Carlos)